Ed Dwight: Pre-astronaut training

 During an interview with French media outlet Radio Campus Orléans in October 2024, Dwight claimed that President Kennedy asked Wernher Von Braun if he could include a black astronaut in NASA's program, which Von Braun refused on the grounds that it would "destroy NASA with a fight with black people at NASA".

-Dwight proceeded to Phase II of ARPS, and "placed eighth as a contender for Nasa's Astronaut Group 3 in October 1963," but "[o]nly the first seven" on this list "were selected," becoming the famed Mercury Seven.
+Dwight proceeded to Phase II of ARPS, and "placed eighth as a contender for Nasa's Astronaut Group 3 in October 1963," but "[o]nly the first seven" on this list "were selected."
 Dwight was one of the "26 potential astronauts recommended to NASA by the Air Force," but NASA did not ultimately select him.
 Dwight has stated, "The day the president got killed, my life changed."
 Kennedy died on a Friday and, according to Dwight, by Monday "he had papers in his mailbox shipping him out to Germany."
 However, after meeting with Dwight, Attorney General Robert F. Kennedy "had the Pentagon cancel those orders," and a day later he received new papers "sending him to Canada."
 In January 1964, Dwight was stationed at Wright-Patterson Air Force Base in Ohio.
 Dwight resigned from the Air Force in 1966, claiming, according to The Guardian, that "racial politics had forced him out of NASA and into the regular officer corps".
 Nonetheless, he denies being bitter about the experience, stating: "Here you get a little 5-foot-four guy who flies airplanes and the next thing you know this guy is in the White House meeting all these senators and congressmen," remarking that it "opened the world to me.”

-In August 2020, Dwight was made an honorary Space Force member in Washington, D.C.
+In August 2020, Dwight was made an honorary United States Space Force member in Washington, D.C.